kevin786525/HD44780-MCP-Python-Module/README.md

 is controlled using GP7 of the onboard MCP23008.
 The example file shows how to turn it on and off.

 The HD44780 and MCP23008/17 data sheets are useful and can be downloaded from the Adafruit website and elsewhere.

+Installation:
+use command:
+"python setup.py install"
+to install the library for the regular users

+&
+"sudo python setup.py install" to install the library for the super users
+(Because super users have the different environment than regular users)